arienkock/ai-prompt-test/memory-bank/architectureRules.md

 - All (non function) entity fields of a persisted entity MUST exist in the database schema.
 Calculated fields should be implemented as methods/function.
 - The names of entity fields and database columns MUST be identical and in camelCase (despite this going against most RDBMS conventions!).
 If they don’t: it’s an ERROR!
+- All column names and aliases in SQL queries and migrations MUST be quoted so they match the code.
 - If a persisted entity has a real field (not a calculated property) that is not part of the database schema: this is an ERROR!
 - Database tables MUST have timestamp columns for creation (createdAt) and update times (updatedAt) that are set BY THE DATABASE.
 - The updatedAt and createdAt columns reside in the tables, and are only included on the entity objects if the entity type defines fields of the same name.